sendbird/sendbird-platform-sdk-java/docs/UserChannelMetadataApi.md

 <a name="viewChannelMetadata"></a>
 # **viewChannelMetadata**
-> Map&lt;String, String&gt; viewChannelMetadata(channelType, channelUrl, apiToken, key, keys)
+> Map&lt;String, String&gt; viewChannelMetadata(apiToken, channelType, channelUrl, key, keys)

 View a channel metadata - When retrieving all items of a channel metadata